grundeinkommensbuero/berliner-sammelapp-website/content/posts/dwe-app-review.en.md

 # Intro
 ## What's the DWE?
-The campaign _Deutsche Wohnen & Co enteignen_ aims to communalize all big for-profit housing companies in Berlin in accordance with paragraph 14 of the German _Grundgesetz_.
-The relevant referendum was won on September 26 with 59% yes to 39% no.
+The campaign _Deutsche Wohnen & Co enteignen_ [^dwe] aims to communalize all big for-profit housing companies in Berlin in accordance with article 15 of the German _Grundgesetz_ [^article15].
+The relevant referendum was won on September 26 with 59% yes to 39% no. [^vote]

 ## History of the app
 To hold a referendum, a campaign had to first collect about 180k physical signatures.
 This campaign was organized via decentral neighbourhood teams.
 To support those teams, we developed the Sammel-App, which makes it easy for supportes to join signature collection drives.